 Lovers of the outdoors will find many things to do in Longmont, Colorado.

-Located a hour or so north of Denver, Longmont sits at the foothills of the Rockies.
-It’s location makes it a perfect base camp for exploration and adventure.
+Located an hour or so north of Denver, Longmont sits at the foothills of the Rockies.
+Its location makes it a perfect base camp for exploration and adventure.
 And, as we all know, the Rocky Mountains offer endless opportunities for adventure.

 It’s true that nearby Boulder might be larger and better known.
 However, Longmont offers a chance to get more intimately acquainted with the beauty of Northern Colorado, and Rocky Mountain National Park.
 If you find yourself in Denver take a short road trip to Longmont for a weekend.